bogitoth5/PortfolioProjects/Maven Roasters/maven_rosters_sql.md

 **Top & Underperforming Product Categories**<br/>

 Coffee, tea, drinking chocolate, and bakery items are the primary drivers of sales and revenue, which aligns with the core offerings of a café.
 In contrast, packaged chocolate and loose tea show lower sales volumes.
 However, these items may not be truly underperforming, as they could serve a supplementary role in the product mix.
-Further analysis into profit margins and strategic intent would be beneficial to determine whether they are worth optimizing or maintaining as-is.
+Further analysis into their profitability and role in the product lineup would be beneficial to determine whether they are worth optimizing or maintaining as-is.